 SIBO (small intestinal bacterial overgrowth) is a condition that occurs when bacteria overgrow in upper parts of the small intestines where there are usually very low bacterial levels.
-The cause of this is unknown.

 Everyone has a FODMAP “bucket”, and some people’s buckets are smaller than others, especially those with IBS or SIBO.
 The effects of FODMAPs are cumulative so that as you eat more FODMAPs over the course of the day, the bucket fills up.
 Smaller buckets overflow more quickly than larger buckets.
 When an overflow occurs, a person may experience symptoms from the gas emitted by bacteria as they ferment the FODMAPs, or from water being drawn into the gut by FODMAPs.

 I do not recommend the low FODMAP diet unless you have been diagnosed by a doctor with IBS and/or SIBO.
 FODMAPs contain prebiotics, which are fibers that feed beneficial gut bacteria.
 Excluding FODMAPs for long periods of time can actually reduce microbial diversity, which may have long-term health implications.

 It is not a diet in the traditional sense as there is no calorie restriction.
 Instead, you are encouraged to honor your hunger and find snacks and meals that satisfy you and do not leave you feeling deprived.